ChemmineR-V2 Manual

 Using PubChem Fingerprints

-## Convert base 64 encoded fingerprints to character vector or binary matrix
+## Convert base 64 encoded fingerprints to character vector, matrix or FPset object

 ## Compute fingerprint based Tanimoto similarity matrix